Email Marketing Salary: What to Know in 2025

 2. Build email marketing skills.

 You can also gain new email marketing skills through experience.
-If you’re new to email marketing, consider internships, freelance projects, and entry-level positions to gain exposure to the top technologies, approaches, and techniques for this field.
+If you’re new to email marketing, consider internships, freelance projects, and entry-level positions to gain exposure to the top technologies, approaches, and techniques in this field.
 If you’re looking to advance your career in this field, investigate email marketing projects you can take on in your current role that will help your employer reach business goals.

 3. Know your salary and career goals.

 Take into consideration the salary averages for different email marketing roles and the factors that affect salary.
-With these details in mind, reflect on your salary and career goals.
+With these details in mind, reflect on your salary and career goals

 • How much do you want to make per year?